Newsday

 Newsday is a daily newspaper in the United States primarily serving Nassau and Suffolk counties on Long Island, New York, although it is also sold throughout the New York metropolitan area.
-The slogan of the newspaper is "Newsday, Your Eye on LI", and formerly it was "Newsday, the Long Island Newspaper".
-The newspaper's headquarters are located in Melville, New York.
+The slogan of the newspaper is "Your Eye on LI", and formerly it was "The Long Island Newspaper".
+The newspaper's headquarters is located in Melville, New York.

 Since its founding in 1940, Newsday has won 19 Pulitzer Prizes.
 Historically, it penetrated the New York City market.
-As of 2023, Newsday is the eighth-largest circulation newspaper in the United States with a print circulation of 86,850.
+As of 2025, Newsday is the sixth-largest circulation newspaper in the United States with a print circulation of 67,300.

 History

 20th century

-Founded by Alicia Patterson and her husband, Harry Guggenheim, the first edition of Newsday was September 3, 1940, published from Hempstead.
+Newsday was founded by Alicia Patterson and her husband, Harry Guggenheim.
+Its first edition on September 3, 1940, was published from Hempstead.

 Until undergoing a major redesign in the 1970s, Newsday copied the Daily News format of short stories and numerous pictures.
 Patterson was fired as a writer at her father's Daily News in her early 20s after getting the basic facts of a divorce wrong in a published report.
 She later went on to publish and edit Newsday.
 Following Patterson's death in 1963, Guggenheim became publisher and editor.

 In 1967, Guggenheim turned over the publisher position to Bill Moyers and continued as president and editor-in-chief.
 But Guggenheim was disappointed by the liberal drift of the newspaper under Moyers, criticizing what he called the "left-wing" coverage of the anti-Vietnam War protests.

 The two ultimately split over the 1968 presidential election, with Guggenheim authoring an editorial supporting Richard Nixon when Moyers supported Hubert Humphrey.

 In 1970, Guggenheim sold his majority share to the then-conservative Times-Mirror Company over the attempt of newspaper employees to block the sale, even though Moyers offered $10 million more than the Times-Mirror purchase price; Moyers resigned a few days later.
 Guggenheim, who died a year later, had Moyers removed from his will.

 After the competing Long Island Press (not to be confused with the alternative weekly of the same name) ceased publication in 1977, Newsday launched a separate Queens edition, followed by a New York City edition dubbed New York Newsday.
 In June 2000, Times Mirror merged with the Tribune Company, partnering Newsday with the New York City television station WPIX, also owned by Tribune.

 With the Times Mirror-Tribune merger, the newspaper founded by Alicia Patterson was now owned by the company that was founded by her great-grandfather, Joseph Medill, who owned the Chicago Tribune and, until 1991, also owned her father's Daily News.
 Tribune sold the Daily News to British newspaper magnate Robert Maxwell.

 Following Maxwell's death in 1992, the family publishing empire collapsed, and Mortimer Zuckerman purchased the Daily News.